 I want to explain that at no time did I think these things 'really' were out there.
 I knew there was no Volkswagen on the ceiling and there was no Sandeman salamander man in the flame.
 I don't feel any contradiction in these experiences.
 There's a part of me making, creating the perceptions which in everyday life would be bizarre; there's another part of me which is a kind of observer.
 About half of the pleasure comes from the observer-part appreciating the work of the creator-part.
 I smile, or sometimes even laugh out loud at the pictures on the insides of my eyelids.
 In this sense, I suppose cannabis is psychotomimetic, but I find none of the panic or terror that accompanies some psychoses.
 Possibly this is because I know it's my own trip, and that I can come down rapidly any time I want to.

 Given these kinds of reports, you would think that when the consciousness revolution hit in the 1960s, and again later in the 1980s, that the effects of marijuana, LSD, and other psychedelic drugs would have been the subject of intense research activity.
 But it was not to be.
 In the first place, as with Humphrey Davy's experience with nitrous oxide, people -- including researchers, like Timothy Leary and Richard Alpert -- were more interested in taking these drugs than in studying their effects.
 But second, and most important, government drug policy got in the way.
-In the Controlled Substances Act of 1970, both marijuana and LSD, along with MDMA ("Ecstasy") and Psilocybin ("magic mushrooms") were put on "Schedule I", subject to the most stringent regulations by the Drug Enforcement Administration (DEA), as drugs with the highest potential for abuse and "no currently accepted medical use".
+In the Controlled Substances Act of 1970, both marijuana and LSD, along with MDMA (known on the steet as "Ecstasy" or "Molly", and commonly used as a date-rape drug) and Psilocybin ("magic mushrooms") were put on "Schedule I", subject to the most stringent regulations by the Drug Enforcement Administration (DEA), as drugs with the "no currently accepted medical use and a high potential for abuse".
 This effectively drove the drugs underground, and effectively precluded any basic or clinical research on their effects.
 And so the situation remains today -- at least so far as federal policy is concerned.

 Most recently, however, state-level movements toward legalization, first in Colorado and Washington State, legalized the use of marijuana for either medical or recreational use.
 California already permits medical marijuana, and Proposition 64, legalizing recreational marijuana, was put on the ballot in 2016.
 For the record, I haven't smoked marijuana, or done anything else with it, for more than 35 years, and even then, like Bill Clinton, I didn't inhale (no wonder it had little effect on me!).
 I support legalization in principle -- recreational marijuana strikes me as no different from recreational alcohol -- but voted against Prop 64 because there are as yet no established standards for "driving under the influence" of the drug.